anirudhkaushik2003/anirudhkaushik2003.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Undergraduate Researcher at CVIT, IIIT Hyderabad working on Medical Image Analysis and Computer Aided Diagnosis under Prof. Jayanthi Sivaswamy.
-Founder and Co-ordinator of IIIT Society of Applied Quantum Computing.
+Founder and Co-ordinator of ISAQC.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.